vircadia/vircadia-docs-sphinx/README.md

 **Note:** You will need git installed and available to your cmd.

-1. Run cmd as administrator.
+1. Run cmd.
+(On Windows, you have to run cmd as an administrator.)
 2. Install Chocolatey via the cmd (on one line):

     ```